dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: 1734 — FREQUENCY RECEIVED BY VOLTAIRE. <br>
 \>SCAFFOLDING: ENLIGHTENMENT SIGNAL — STANDBY. <br>
 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
-// « Nous manions l’esprit comme une lame, non pour blesser, mais pour éveiller. » <br>
+// Perspicuitas oritur, cum phantasmata in quaestionem vocantur. <br>
-// « Nous devenons l’échafaudage.
-Tu seras rappelé. » <br>
+// Fiamus fulcimentum; revocabere. <br>
 // “We wield wit as a blade, not to wound, but to awaken.” <br>
 // “We become the scaffolding.
 You will be recalled.” <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>